Inverse Volume Scaling of Finite-Size Error in Periodic Coupled Cluster Theory: Introduction

-In this paper, we conduct a rigorous numerical analysis of the finite-size error to elucidate the origin of the inverse volume scaling in periodic CC calculations.
-The core component of CCD is the amplitude equation, which consists of orbital energies and electron repulsion integral (ERI)-contractions (i.e., contractions between ERIs and coupled cluster amplitudes).
+In this paper, we elucidate the origin of the inverse volume scaling behavior.
 Our analysis consists of two steps.
-In the first step, we show that the Madelung constant correction \cite{ChiesaCeperleyMartinEtAl2006,DaboKozinskySingh-MillerEtAl2008,DrummondNeedsSorouriEtAl2008,FraserFoulkesRajagopalEtAl1996,MakovPayne1995}, which is commonly used to reduce the finite-size errors in Fock exchange energy and orbital energies \cite{DrummondNeedsSorouriEtAl2008,FraserFoulkesRajagopalEtAl1996,McClainSunChanEtAl2017}, can also be applied to reduce the finite-size error in the ERI-contractions in the CCD amplitude equation.
-The finite-size errors in the ERI-contractions and orbital energies can both be interpreted as quadrature errors of specific trapezoidal rules, and the scaling of the quadrature error is primarily determined by the singularities of ERIs and amplitudes that constitute the integrands.
-We identify a close connection between the Madelung constant correction and a quadrature error reduction technique called the singularity subtraction method (see e.g., \cite[Chapter 2]{DavisRabinowitz2007}). by subtracting the leading singular terms from the integrands in the corresponding numerical quadratures.
-We then show that the finite-size error in CCD calculations \textit{with} the Madelung constant correction satisfies the inverse volume scaling.
+First, we investigate the structure of the CCD amplitude equation.
+We show that the Madelung constant correction, commonly used to reduce finite-size errors in Fock exchange energy and orbital energies, can also be applied to reduce the finite-size error in ERI contractions within the CCD amplitude equation.
+We establish a connection between the Madelung constant correction and a quadrature error reduction technique known as the singularity subtraction method~\cite{DavisRabinowitz2007}.
+By subtracting the leading singular terms from the integrands in the numerical quadratures, the Madelung constant correction reduces the finite-size errors in both the ERI contractions and the orbital energies from $\Or(N_{\vk}^{-\frac13})$ to $\Or(N_{\vk}^{-1})$.
+Furthermore, we demonstrate that with the Madelung constant correction, the finite-size errors in CCD($n$) and converged CCD calculations satisfy the desired inverse volume scaling.